 Today the animals are transported by trucks, but in times gone day the journey was done on foot and took nearly two weeks.
 The Fête de la Transhumance commemorates that tradition.

-Starting at around 11am, the town becomes a spectacular sea of sheep as some four thousand of them from all around the Alpilles, plus goats, donkeys, shepherds and sheep dogs swirl twice around the old town.
+Starting at around 11am, the town becomes a spectacular sea of sheep as some 3000 of them from all around the Alpilles, plus goats, donkeys, shepherds and sheep dogs swirl twice around the old town.

 There's a market and sheep dog trials too.
 And, after all the excitement, you can join in a shepherds' lunch, for which you will need to reserve: enquire at the Tourist Office.